linked-solutions/slds/README.md

 Expose Resources from a SPARQL Server as Linked Data.

-This project shall provide a minimal usable extendable implementation.
+This project shall provide a minimal usable extendable implementation and serve as an example.

 ## Building